OisinFoley/1shop2drop/README.md

 ## Technology Requirements

-Currently, the data-access layer (e.g. - `/src/user/User.data-access.ts`) is hard-coded to use a MongoDb database, so you will have to provide a MongoDb connection string if you wish to run this locally.
+Currently, the data-access layer (e.g. - `/src/user/User.data-access.ts`) is hard-coded to use a MongoDb database, so you will have to provide a MongoDb connection string in your `.env` file if you wish to run this locally.

 ## Running the app